Testing methodology

 CarPlay and Android Auto

 CarPlay and Android Auto issues often depend on the vehicle, infotainment firmware, phone model, cable quality, wireless support, and operating system version.
-For these guides, we focus on common troubleshooting paths rather than claiming that one fix works for every car.

 - phone settings and permissions;